-The trustees maintain an up-to-date knowledge of the responsibilities of being a charity trustee and CILT carries indemnity insurance in respect of their role as trustees.
+The trustees maintain an up-to-date knowledge of the responsibilities of being a charity trustee and serve without remuneration.
+CILT carries indemnity insurance in respect of their role as trustees.
 CILT's liabilities are limited in the Charter and Bye laws to the level of £1 per member.